docker/docs/engine/admin/logging/gcplogs.md

 metadata server so a Docker daemon running in a Google Cloud Project can be overridden to log to a different Google Cloud Project using `--gcp-project`.

-Docker fetches the values for zone, instance name and instance id from Google Cloud metadata server.
+Docker fetches the values for zone, instance name and instance ID from Google Cloud metadata server.
 Those values can be provided via options if metadata server is not available.
 They will not override the values from metadata server.